marizaswart/PlantEd-backend/README.md

-# README
+# PlantED

-This README would normally document whatever steps are necessary to get the application up and running.
+Welcome to PlantEd

 Things you may want to cover: